-Blueberry Oatmeal Muffins make the best snack!
-This healthy muffin recipe is made with whole grain flour, oats, maple syrup and blueberries.
-Dairy free and gluten free friendly.
+Blueberry Oatmeal Muffins make the best healthy snack!
+This simple muffin recipe is made with whole grain flour, oats, maple syrup and blueberries.
+Dairy free and gluten free friendly alternatives.

 One can never have too many muffin recipes!